 There are hundreds of examples, so knowing how to write emails without triggering filters is part of becoming a good digital marketer.

 TIP: A simple way to check where your current emails are landing is by using our Email Spam Checker tool.

-Spam filters aren’t going anywhere, so you need to learn to work with them rather than struggling against them.
-Once you do, your job as an email marketer will become much easier.
+Spam filters aren’t going anywhere, so you must learn to work with them rather than struggle against them.
+Once you do, your job as an email marketer will become much more manageable.